Skip to main content

 The catch most people miss: it isn't offered everywhere

 Unlike T-Mobile's Magenta 55+, which is available nationwide, Verizon's 55+ plan started as a Florida-only offer and has expanded unevenly.
 These are the details that surprise people at signup.
+Check current availability for your ZIP on Verizon's plans page before counting on it.

 info